bomkvilt/2019-II-tasks-Tarantool/ReadMe.md

 Notes:
 - entity 'id' hasn't been specificated, so id == key;
 - since a key gets sent through url it can cosists from [a-z, A-Z, -, _] letters only;
-- log writes to '/opt/tarantool/storage.log' without stdout mirroring;
+- log writes to '/opt/tarantool/storage.log' with stdout mirroring;

-To build it (tests-storage:latest) run <code>./control.sh -b</code> command.
+To build it localy (tests-storage:latest) run <code>./control.sh -b</code> command.

 ### Tets
 Golang application connects to a local storage (configures)